ibm-cloud-docs/assistant/assistant-add.md

 ### Changing the skill that is associated with the assistant
 {: #assistant-add-swap-skill}

-You can add one skill of each skill type to an assistant.
-If you want to change a skill that your assistant is using, you can swap one skill for another skill.
+You can add one conversation skill (actions or dialog) and one search skill to an assistant.
+If you want to change a skill that your assistant is using, you can swap one conversation skill or one search skill for another skill.

 1. From the Assistants page, open the assistant.